Create training samples

 - After the new environment is created, run the following commands to change your directory to that folder:

 If your ArcGIS Pro installation is not located in the Program Files folder, you must use your installation's path instead.
 There are several default folders that python environments can be cloned to.
-These include \AppData\Local\ESRI\conda\envs, as shown in the screen shot, and \ArcGIS\Pro\bin\Python\envs, and may vary depending on the previous active environment.
+These include \AppData\Local\ESRI\conda\envs, and \ArcGIS\Pro\bin\Python\envs, and may vary depending on the previous active environment.

 - Run the following command to activate the new environment and update the file path to match where you stored the cloned environment:

-- Run the following command to install the deep learning package dependencies:
+- Run the following commands one at a time to install the deep learning package dependencies:

 Train a deep learning model